Armandpl/portfolio/resume.md

 * I developed the front-end for a chat and sign up application using VueJS.
 * I added functionalities to an admin panel.
 The existing code base was built on the LAMP Stack.
-* I developed the front-end for a product submission/edition page using VueJS.

 ## Freelance Full-Stack developer